RyanNgCT/FoodImageClassifier/README.md

 * At least 16GB RAM
 * An i7 Intel Processor (or equivalent)
 * A NVIDIA GPU
-* NvMe SSD for unzipping tha large dataset
+* NvMe SSD for unzipping the large (food-101) dataset

 ## Software Packages
 * Anaconda